 Human Error: Species-Being and Media Machines (2011, Posthumanities Series, University of Minnesota Press)

 Avoiding the Subject: Media, Culture and the Object [with Justin Clemens] (AUP, 2004)

 After the Orgy: Toward a Politics of Exhaustion (SUNY, 2002)

 “Love Reconsidered: An Interview with Dominic Pettman,” in The Materiality of Love, eds.
-Ania Malinowska and Karolina Lebek (forthcoming, Routledge, 2017).
+Ania Malinowska and Karolina Lebek (Routledge, 2017).